COMHIS/estc-physicaldimension/README.md

 ### Input data preparation steps

 No particular preparations.
-Reads in the raw MARC data entries, and cleans them up.
+Reads in the raw MARC data entries (from parsed CSV), and harmonizes them.